 To make a Jain version of this bhurji, do not add onion, ginger, and garlic to the recipe.
 Add ½ cup of fresh tomato puree instead.

 Replace paneer with firm tofu.
 Do not use silken tofu.
-Also, use oil to make the curry.
+Also, use oil in place of ghee to make the curry.

 Yes, it is a great vegetarian option for people following a keto diet.
 Add some shredded cheddar cheese along with paneer to make it even better.

-Methi – Chop fresh methi leaves and add them to the bhurji along with the paneer.
-You can also use spinach in place of methi.
+Methi – Chop fresh methi leaves (fenugreek leaves) and add them to the bhurji along with the paneer.
+You can also use spinach (palak) in place of methi.

 Cheese – Top the warm paneer bhurji with shredded cheddar cheese and cover the pan for 10 minutes.
 The cheese will melt and create a gooey layer on top of the bhurji.

-Egg – You can add a couple of eggs along with paneer and scramble them in the masala.
+Egg – You can add eggs along with paneer and scramble them in the masala.

-Peas – Peas or matar makes a great addition to this recipe.
+Peas – Green peas (matar) make a great addition to this recipe.
 If using frozen peas, wash them and add them along with the paneer.
-If using fresh peas, cook them until they are tender and then use them.
+If using fresh peas, cook them until tender and then use them.
 You can also use corn in place of peas.